Name:

 Dr. Lemire married Azilda Lupien in Sherbrooke, Quebec on the 15th of April, 1872.
 Mrs. Lemire was born in Arthabaska County, Quebec on the 8th of September, 1849.
 She was the 3rd of 5 children born to Amable Lupien and the former Julie Jacques.
 Her siblings were; Marie Josephine Julie Millemure Lupien, Marie Henriette Daria Lupien, Eutichienne Lupien and Joseph Amable Ephrem Lupien.

-The first three children born to Dr. and Mrs. Lemire; Adolphus Louis Lemire, Joseph Ananias Lemire and Arthur George Lemire were born in Quebec.
+The first three children born to Dr. and Mrs. Lemire were born in Quebec.
+Those children were; Adolphus Louis Lemire, Joseph Ananias Lemire and Arthur George Lemire.
 The family moved to Ontario around 1877 and 7 more children were born; Rosaire Elie Lemire, Alfred Eliziard Lemire, Donat Alphonse Lemire (who died of “intermittent fever” at the age of 7 months), Marie Anne Julie Lemire, Marie Aimeé “Azilda” Lemire, Paul Anicet Lemire and Henry Eugène Lemire (who died on the 5th of August, 1911 at the age of 22).

 According to the 1881 census the family was living in Tilbury West.
 The Ontario Medical Register identified Dr. Lemire as living in Tilbury West Twp.
-It is believed that Dr. Lemire practiced medicine in the community of Comber, a short distance from Tilbury in Chatham-Kent.
+Dr. Lemire practiced medicine in the community of Comber, a short distance from Tilbury in Chatham-Kent where he was known to see patients.

 *Dr. Lemire’s sons, Adolphus Louis Lemire, Joseph Ananias Lemire, Rosaire Elie Lemire and Paul Anicet Lemire all registered with the United States Military during WWI.